nicolasleivab/mis-analytics-service/README.md

 # MIS-Analytics-service

-Service that handles authentication and storage of config files for MIS-Analytics.
+Service that handles authentication and storage of config files for [mis-analytics app](https://github.com/nicolasleivab/mis-analytics).

 ## How to run this service locally: